NburtonII/499-Codrone-Sim/docs/BUILD INFO/BUILD_STATUS.md

 ## Golden Machine

 A goleden machine is the computer that this project was required to run on. at the end of everysprint or stories were not considered complete until it coudl run without unexpected issue on this machine.
-The specifiactions of the machine are as follows:
+The specifications of the machine are as follows:

 - Operating System: Windows 11
 - Processor: Intel(R) Xeon (R) w3-2435